 Periodically convene the WUE Science Application Advisory Committee to provide advice on conducting science and evaluation tasks.
-DWR anticipate that there will be two meetings of SAAC in year 5 to review the process and discuss funded project results.
-Led by DWR with participation by CBDA, USBR.
+DWR anticipate that there will be two meetings of SAAC in year 5 to review the WUE project funding process and discuss previously WUE-funded project results.
+Led by DWR with participation by CBDA and USBR.

-Schedule: Not yet determined.
+Schedule: December 2004.

-Develop a set of user guides intended to assist with estimation of benefits for projects in water use efficiency.
+Develop a set of user guides intended to assist with estimation of benefits of projects in water use efficiency.
 The user guides will also identify opportunities and constraints of water use efficiency projects at the farm level.
-Led by USBR with participation by DWR and CBDA.
+Led by USBR with participation by DWR, NRCS, and CBDA.